-The students, parents, and teachers at Covenant have very high expectations of each other.
+The students, parents, and teachers at CCS have very high expectations of each other.
 The students, aided by the teaching staff, are expected to pass all classes at the conclusion of the academic year.
 Special considerations and modifications are made for students depending upon their individual needs and their curricular strengths.
 Every effort is made to provide the academic support needed for a successful classroom experience for all students.

 ASSESSMENT PRACTICES AND STANDARDIZED TESTING

 Individual teachers are responsible for ongoing assessment of student skills in the classroom.
 They use a combination of written, oral, demonstration, project-driven and informal assessment strategies to create a complete picture of your child’s academic performance.
 In traditional classrooms the teachers use Raz-Kids Plus and ALEKS.
 ALPA, Raz-Kids Plus and ALEKS are used for the Spanish classroom assessments.